schreter/room-ventilation-system/Docs/Status.md

 Sensor values for FAN1, FAN2 and temperature sensors are self-explanatory.

-Sensor values for DHT1, DHT2, CO2 and VOC sensors will be only communicated, if respective sensors are actually installed.
+Sensor values for DP1, DP2, DHT1, DHT2, CO2 and VOC sensors will be only communicated, if
+respective sensors are actually installed.

+If differential pressure sensors are installed, then they can be used for the calibration via airflow (more exact than the calibration via fan speed alone).

 ## Ventilation Mode